Create Config

 View Data

-The WI Department of Public Instruction (DPI) produces report cards for every publicly funded school district.
-A district's score places it into one of five categories: Significantly Exceeds Expectations (score: 100 to 83), Exceeds Expectations (82.9 to 70), Meets Expectations (69.9 to 58), Meets Few Expectations (57.9 to 48), and Fails to Meet Expectations (47.9 and below).
+Every year, the Wisconsin Department of Public Instruction (DPI) scores publicly funded school districts as: Significantly Exceeds Expectations (100 to 83), Exceeds Expectations (82.9 to 70), Meets Expectations (69.9 to 58), Meets Few Expectations (57.9 to 48), and Fails to Meet Expectations (47.9 and below).

 View Data